Medannot/web-platform-annotator-help/content/help.md

 1. Lorem ipsum dolor sit amet
 2. Consectetur adipiscing elit
 3. Integer molestie lorem at massa

-1. You can use sequential numbers...
+4. You can use sequential numbers...
-1. ...or keep all the numbers as `1.`
+5. ...or keep all the numbers as `1.`

-Start numbering with offset:

-57. foo
-1. bar

 ## Code